LonelyCpp/react-native-youtube-iframe/doc/readme.md

 Flag to tell the player to play or pause the video.
 Make sure you match this flag `onChangeState` to handle user pausing the video from the youtube player UI

+> The HTML5 <video> element, in certain mobile browsers (such as Chrome and Safari), only allows playback to take place if it's initiated by a user interaction (such as tapping on the player).

 ## onChangeState